|

 Fraternity 00001 - Matrix / Account Numbers |

 Account Numbers: On early King pressings the account number is located in the matrix directly across the label from the matrix number.
 Later King pressings include the account number first as part of the matrix number.
-King assigned account numbers chronogically starting with number 301 sometime in 1954.
+King assigned account numbers chronogically starting with number 300 sometime in 1954.
 Account numbers may be used to date the first release issued using that account number.
-Later releases under each account number may be estimated but can not be determined exactly without additional information such as Billboard reviews, etc. Account numbers earlier than 301 may exist but documentation is not yet complete.
-Examples of these earlier numbers may be - Excellent 219, Acme 227 and Wheeling 238 (see below).
+Later releases under each account number may be estimated but can not be determined exactly without additional information such as Billboard reviews, etc. Account numbers earlier than 300 probably do not exist.

-Around 1960, King pressings include the Account Number first as part of the Matrix Number:
+Around 1960, King pressings included the Account Number first as part of the Matrix Number:

 Town-Crier 200